mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/README.md

 For nominated projects to be considered for MathWorks review and a prize, students must follow the steps below to publish their project solution in a GitHub repository.
 1.	**Create a public GitHub repository**.
 Choose the [open-source MIT license](https://opensource.org/license/mit).
 Students may create their repository from [this template](https://github.com/kathyz95/Classroom-Projects-Solution-Template/) by following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
 2.	**Upload your MATLAB and/or Simulink solution**.
 Follow the Repository Guidelines below so your solution is easy to run, test, and verify with minimal setup and can be evaluated smoothly and fairly.
 3.	**Notify your program instructor that your project is ready for submission**.
 Once your GitHub repository is ready for review, let your instructor know the URL for your repository.
 They will send your project solution to the MathWorks team for review and will also notify you if you are selected by MathWorks for a prize.

+### New to GitHub?
+First, follow the instructions above to use the template for your project submission repository.
+Then, find some resources for editing your repository in the [GitHub Quickstart guide for repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories#commit-your-first-change) and for collaborating with others in the [GitHub flow documentation](https://docs.github.com/en/get-started/using-github/github-flow).

 ### Repository Guidelines
 1.	**Repository Structure**